“Can’t hack it: Tech’s diversity efforts are a failure.” — CNN

 STEM happens to be an area where the minority, especially women, continue to get unrepresented.
 So, as a result, the vacancies for STEM-based roles are also (mostly) filled up by men.
 However, that isn't to say that women lack those skills, they just acquire them from different areas.
 So, identifying non-traditional backgrounds would be a good place to start.

 Jobs like user design, data technology, marketing operations, network administration, for example, traditionally fall under the purview of IT.
 However, it has been proven that these roles don’t necessarily require the typical four-year degree.
 With the increased importance of skill-based learning, these roles have opened up for more people.
-Organizations could tap into this to fulfil their diversity recruitment goals; they can also make use of skill assessment testing as a measure of identifying which candidates suit the role the best.
+Organizations could tap into this to fulfil their diversity and inclusiveness recruitment goals; they can also make use of skill assessment testing as a measure of identifying which candidates suit the role the best.

 Remove identifiers that add bias to your skill assessment practices: